isabella232/azureml-previews/previews/online-endpoints-model-profiler/README.md

 ## Contact us

-For any questions, bugs and requests of new features, please contact us at [](mailto:)
+For any questions, bugs and requests of new features, please contact us at [mprof@microsoft.com](mailto:mprof@microsoft.com)